 In a clinical study, 41 people took 6 fish oil pills a day for almost 3 years.
 Of the 41, only 3 dropped out because of the side effects.

 The Food and Drug Administration (FDA) says it is safe to take 3 grams (usually 3 pills) per day.

 If you take blood-thinners or anti-coagulants like Coumadin®, talk to your doctor as high doses of fish oil can act as a natural blood-thinner.

 Overall, fish oil side effects are minor and harmless.
 Benefits of taking fish oil supplement far outweigh any of the side effects.

 4 Tips to reduce fish oil side effects

-- Take only pharmaceutical grade fish oil.
-One pharmaceutical grade fish oil pill has as much Omega-3 as three regular fish oil pills.
-With pharmaceutical grade fish oil, you get more benefits with fewer pills.
+- Take only ultra-concentrated fish oil.
+One ultra-concentrated fish oil pill has as much Omega-3 as three regular fish oil pills.
+With ultra-concentrated fish oil, you get more benefits with fewer pills.
 And fewer pills mean fewer side effects.

-Shopping tip: How do you know if your fish oil is pharmaceutical grade?
+Shopping tip: How do you know if your fish oil is ultra-concentrated?

 - Start small.
 If you are just starting to take fish oil, take one pill per day.
 After a few weeks, increase dosage to two per day to feel more benefits.
 If your body is not used to fish oil, taking too many pills at once can cause diarrhea.